Amy Correia: Biography

-Correia lived in New York's Chinatown after graduating from Barnard College.
+Correia lived in New York's Chinatown after graduating from Barnard College and Tabor Academy (Massachusetts).
 She worked in advertising, writing copy by day, while at night honing her songwriting and performing in clubs like Sin-é Cafe on the Lower East Side.
 A chance meeting with Blind Melon guitarist, Christopher Thorn, who'd stopped by the small club while on tour, led the two to make several recordings which helped Correia eventually sign with Virgin Records.

 While signed to Virgin Records, Correia recorded an album of songs at Daniel Lanois' Kingsway Studios in New Orleans with Christopher Thorn producing, but the album went unfinished.
 Correia left Virgin with her master recordings and signed with Capitol/EMI, which released her debut "Carnival Love" in 2000.
 Correia recorded the album "Lakeville" with her own money.
 It was produced by Mark Howard, who also has produced Willie Nelson and Lucinda Williams.
 The Canadian label, Nettwerk, licensed and released it in 2004.

 Her third album, "You Go Your Way", recorded in 2009 with producer/arranger/bassist Paul Bryan, was funded by her fans.
 The story was picked up by Anthony Mason for CBS News, who featured Correia as one of a growing number of artists who are looking to their fans rather than a label to fund their albums.

 Correia is the recipient of three 2012 Independent Music Awards.
 "You Go Your Way" was named best folk/singer-songwriter album by a panel of influential artists and industry professionals.
 "You Go Your Way" also won the Vox Pop award, determined by fan voting, for best folk/singer-songwriter album.
 The single, "Love Changes Everything" won the Vox Pop award for best love song.

 Correia tours throughout the U.S. and has performed with artists including Marc Cohn, Richard Thompson, John Hiatt, Freedy Johnston, Emmylou Harris, Jason Crigler, Rebecca Martin, Josh Rouse, Duncan Sheik, Norah Jones, Bonnie Raitt, Richard Julian, Jesse Harris, Ollabelle, Aimee Mann, Kenny White, Jonathan Spottiswoode, Everclear, The Dandy Warhols, Allison Moorer, Tara McLean, Kendall Payne, Shannon McNally, Charlie Musselwhite, Jon Brion, Grant Lee Phillips, Dredd Scott, Julia Fordham, Jess Klein, Kerri Powers.

 On March 25, 2022, Ms. Correia released a new EP of five songs entitled 'As We Are' produced by bassist Kimon Kirk.
 Americana UK premiered Correia's first official video for one of the songs from this record called "The Beggar”.
 They wrote “It’s a powerful, emotionally connecting and effective style that works well alongside the changes in pace, the musical pauses and the moments when musical layers become more urgent.
 A compelling video, creatively well-thought out and well-produced, adds texture and meaning to the song.”
 Americana UK went on to describe ‘As We Are’ as “a reflective, introspective record, featuring well-crafted songs and thought-provoking lyrical content.”